• ≡ Menu

 When you’re strictly comparing playtimes, it’s best to go off the manufacturer’s estimated playing time instead of trying to use the battery capacity as an estimate (as each unit will use that battery power with a greater or lesser degree of efficacy).

-does matter, however, is if you wish to battery share with your Bluetooth speaker.
+Where absolute battery capacity does matter, however, is if you wish to battery share with your Bluetooth speaker.

 While this feature is largely absent from lower-end speakers, most mid-to-high-end speakers have it (both of our models do).
 Battery sharing allows you to plug a USB cable into your speaker just like you would plug a USB cable into a battery pack and, with the click of a button, supply juice to your mobile devices like phones and tablets.